COCI Petition Center

-Except in exceptional circumstances COCI will not approve more than one request for an AI appointment for a student in each year (academic year and summer sessions).
+Except in exceptional circumstances COCI will not approve more than one request for an AI appointment for a student in each year (Summer Session I through the following spring).
 A petition must be submitted for each course and quarter in which you would like to appoint an AI.

 AIs should not be used to solve long-term imbalances between enrollment and staffing.

 Deadline: Requests must be received by the 15th day of instruction.

 Undergraduate variable-unit courses are graded on a Passed/Not Passed basis unless a request for a specific variance is received and approved by the Committee on Courses of Instruction.
 Committee approval is also necessary to change the grading of those variable-unit graduate courses that are graded Satisfactory/Unsatisfactory and those that are letter-graded.
 The Committee will forward approved variances to the Office of the Registrar.
 Approval is not automatic.